-Mildura Rural City Council will be introducing a 3 bin system in the next few years.
-Everyone with a kerbside bin service will receive a third, 240L, green lidded bin for food and garden organic matter, such as lawn clippings, food scraps or garden waste.
+Mildura Rural City Council is introducing a 3 bin system in July 2020.
+Everyone with a kerbside bin service will receive a third, 240L, green lidded bin for food and garden organic matter.

-The green bin would complement your existing red lidded rubbish bin and yellow lidded recycling bins.
+The green bin will complement your existing red lidded landfill bin and yellow lidded recycling bin.

 ||Food organics and garden organics

 Why is council introducing a 3 bin system?

 A huge number of the community support it and currently 59 out of 79 Victorian councils provide green bins.
 Diverting ‘green’ or ‘organic’ waste from landfill is the most important waste management priority at local, state and national level.
 Currently, more than half (approximately 5,600 tonnes) of what we throw in our rubbish bins is garden and food waste.
 Introducing a third green bin is expected to reduce the amount of waste we send to landfill by 39 per cent, which will improve the environment, extend the life of our landfills and ensure Council meets legal requirements set out by the Victorian Government and Environmental Protection Authority.

 When will the 3 bin system be introduced?

 The new green bin system will commence on Monday 6 July 2020.
 A major community education and engagement campaign will be conducted before the new system is implemented.

 What sorts of things go in a green bin?

 Your 240L green bin is for food and garden organics.
 This includes things like lawn clippings, small branches, weeds, vegetable scraps, egg shells, meat, fish, bones, bread, tea bags and coffee grounds.
 You may be surprised to hear animal poo can also go in.
 For more details of what can go into the green bin refer to Flyer - Organics Bin - What can go in(PDF, 113KB)